 Lone Star Animal Hospital recommends wellness blood work for both feline and canine patients.
 Blood work is separated into Adult (over 1 year) and Senior (over 7 years old).
 Adult wellness blood work is comprised of a CBC (complete blood count), and a chemistry 10 (liver and kidney values).
 Senior blood work is comprised of a CBC (complete blood count), a chemistry 10 (liver and kidney values), and a thyroid test.

 How often should my pet be seen for a wellness exam?

 Your pet needs to maintain a doctor-patient relationship with our veterinarian by having a wellness check-up once yearly to continue any prescriptions your pet has outstanding with our hospital.

 It is often a misconception that one human year equates to seven human years.
 Dogs do age much faster than us, and some breeds more so than others.
-Check out our chart below that shows a more accurate time table of human years to dog's years depending on a dog's weight and size.

 Vaccinations are utilized by Lone Star Animal Hospital to ensure the health of your pet by preventing the most commonly transmitted diseases.